jlepage/cfFramework/README.md

 Thanks by advance for your interest on cfFramework.

+## changes for version 0.10.1
+ - Add preIOCLoadProcess function on App
+ - Add postIOCLoadProcess function on App
+ - Add preConfigProcess function on App

 ## changes for version 0.10
  - Open inheritance for Config object by App.newConfigObject()
  - Add rendering time cost on debug mode